Yandex Cloud

 Where:

 • backupId: Backup ID.
-To recover a sharded cluster, specify the sharded backup ID.
+To restore a sharded cluster, specify the sharded backup ID.
 Such backups are larger in size.
-To find out the ID, get a list of folder backups.
+You can get the backup ID with the list of backups in the folder.

 • environment: Cluster environment, PRODUCTION or PRESTABLE.